Debosmit-Neogi/Linked-List-problems/README.md

 ## Problem 2.
 Reverse Linked list- iterative approach
 You are given a linked list.
 Reverse the linked list and print it using iterative approach

+## Problem 3.
+Reverse Linked list- recursive approach
+You are given a linked list.
+Reverse the linked list and print it using recursive approach